everestial/SmallTools/FindAprime/Readme.md

 <br>

 # Tutorial on "Primality Test"
 Today, I will talk about a simple mathematical problem - "Test of Primality" i.e if a given natural positive number is a prime or not.
+Additionally, this test will also provide a "proof of principle" for the test method that utilizes (O(sqrt(N)).

 Finding a prime has been one of the challenging mathematical rigor to humans since the time the numbers were invented.
 And the test of primality has always fascinated us.